Careers Service

 • know the skills, behaviours and experience the recruiter is looking for and try to evidence these throughout the activities

-For advice on how to chat to graduate recruiters during social breaks, visit targetjobs
+For advice on how to chat to graduate recruiters during social breaks, visit targetjobs.

-How do virtual assessment centres work?
+For virtual assessment centres

 • consider the location you’ll use to complete the assessment.
 Find a quiet space with a clear and tidy background.
 If you don’t have a space like this at home, you could consider booking a room on campus.